Zerolxgic/Zerolxgic/README.md

 -  I'm working on: The Odin Project, freeCodeCamp, and some side projects.
 -  I'm currently learning: HTML, CSS, JavaScript with a little Python and C#.
 -  What I want to learn: Rust, GO, Ruby.
--  I'm looking to collaborate on: web design.
+-  I'm looking to collaborate on: web development, 2d games.
 -  I'm looking for help with: Data structures and algorithms.

 ## About Me

-Hello!
-My name is Michael Bacca, and I am a Maintenance Technician with a strong passion for web development, game design, and automation.
-I am currently on a journey to expand my skill set and transition into the tech industry.
+I'm a Maintenance Technician with a strong passion for web development, game design, and automation.
+I'm currently on a journey to expand my skill set and make the transition into the tech industry.

 ### Professional Background